mugnatto/aws-karpenter-cluster/2-task/README.md

 **Why EKS + Fargate**
 - Zero node management (no OS patching, capacity planning, or node failures)
 - Pay-per-pod pricing (no idle EC2 costs)
-- Built-in pod isolation (each pod in dedicated compute environment)
-- Simplified security model (no shared nodes to secure)
 - Automatic scaling based on pod resource requests
 - Focus on application, not infrastructure

 **Architecture Decision**
 - Fargate for all application workloads (frontend and backend)
-- Small managed node group (2× t3.small) for add-ons only
+- Small managed node group for add-ons only
 - No user workloads on managed nodes
+- IaC

 **AWS Load Balancer Controller**
 - Automatically creates Internal ALB from Kubernetes Ingress